 The SFPUC removed the contaminants from the site and restored the soil in order to protect both the health of the public and the Lake environment under the oversight of the San Francisco Bay Regional Water Quality Control Board.
 The site clean up was completed in 2016.
 The property is currently closed to the public.

 What is next for 520 John Muir Drive - Lake Merced West Redevelopment

 The San Francisco Recreation and Parks Department proposes the future uses for the property as part of the Lake Merced West Redevelopment Project.
 The proposed project consists of the construction and operation of the Lake Merced West recreation facility.
 The recreation facility would offer an array of active and passive activities open to the public, such as trail use, picnicking, paddle boarding, kayaking, fishing, fitness activities, a ropes course, bird watching, space for outdoor exercise, skateboarding, multi-use courts for basketball and other activities, restaurant dining, and indoor space for gatherings such as community meetings and birthday parties.
 The facility would include areas that could be used flexibly for a wide variety of uses such as picnics, larger gatherings, or pop-up markets; as well as areas designated for programmed activities.
 The SFPUC’s new Arborist Facility would be located in the southeastern portion of the site.

-The project is currently under Environmental Review by the San Francisco Recreation and Parks Department as the lead Agency.
-The draft Environmental Impact Report (EIR) is currently anticipated to be available in December 2021, with final EIR certification anticipated in July 2022.
+The project is currently under environmental review by the San Francisco Planning Department as the lead agency.
+The draft Environmental Impact Report (EIR) will be published on February 23, 2022.
+The public review period will extend to April 11, 2022, with final EIR certification anticipated in early 2023.

-Details on the EIR schedule, process and ways to comment are located at the SF Planning’s Project website here: https://sfplanning.org/sfceqadocs and search for Lake Merced.
+The Draft EIR and ways to comment will be located at the SF Planning’s website here: https://sfplanning.org/sfceqadocs and search for Lake Merced West.